workos/supabase-authkit-example/README.md

 ![Supabase messages](./img/logged-in.png)

 Visit `/protected` to view your user information.
-If you're not logged in, you'll be prompted to sign in
+If you're not logged in, you'll be prompted to sign in.

 If you are logged in, you'll see your WorkOS user profile details